mixu/markdown-styles-lambda/input/readme.md

 exports.handler = lambda.snsHandler('PushEvent');
 ```

-As you can see in the example above, `markdown-styles-lambda` uses a Gulp-style API, which means it is configured by writing short tasks using code.
+As you can see in the example above, `markdown-styles-lambda` uses a [Gulp-style API](http://gulpjs.com/), which means it is configured by writing short tasks using code.
 I considered a JSON-based format, but it would never be as flexible as code.

 Each task is defined using  `lambda.task(target, fn)`.

 - `target` is a string that specifies a target repo and a task name string separated by ` - `, e.g. `user/repo#branch - taskname`.
+The target repo and branch is parsed out and used to match against incoming SNS events.
-- `fn` is a `function(task) { ... }` which is called when an event arrives from the repo specified in `target`
+- `fn` is a `function(task) { ... }` that is called when an event arrives from the repo specified in `target`

 Each task receives a `task` object instance.
 The actual work is defined using the Task API.
 Tasks have three kinds of functions: